 Does Gum Disease Cause Alzheimer’s?

 Alzheimer’s disease is the most common cause of dementia in adults over 65 years of age.
 This progressive brain disorder can cause memory loss, deteriorated thinking and changes in behavior.
-It’s one of the top 10 leading causes of death in the U.S. A cure or a cause for the disease have yet to be discovered, but Alzheimer’s research studies are finding new insights every year.
+It’s one of the top 10 leading causes of death in the U.S. A cure or a cause for the disease has yet to be discovered, but Alzheimer’s research studies are finding new insights every year.

 In fact, a 2019 study published in the journal Science Advances suggests a potential link between Alzheimer’s and the bacteria that causes gum disease.
 The research confirmed that periodontal bacteria can travel from the mouth to the brain.
 Once there, the bacteria produce toxins that destroy neurons in the brain.
 Those toxins were found in the brain tissue, spinal fluid and saliva of people with symptoms of Alzheimer’s disease.